przemub/smap-coding-challenge/REPORT.md

     * Considering the nature of this project, I opted for a simple implementation utilising built-in csv module and Django ORM.
 Unfortunately it is slow.
 If we had to import a lot of data, it would be beneficial to optimise it - I would use pandas library to import CSV files directly into the database and parallelise the task.
+    * There is a mantra I heard a long time ago and it stuck with me - *If you need more than 3 levels of indentation, you’re screwed anyway, and should fix your program.*
+    Therefore this part of code seems completely off to me.
+But on the other hand, *There should be one-- and preferably only one --obvious way to do it.*
+    And the solution seemed obvious when I wrote it.
+But I'm not Dutch, even though I'm tall, so how could I know… Eh, who would except that a requirement project would give me an existential crisis…